Armilla patrol: Post 1990s

 In 2003, over 30 British warships and auxiliaries were involved in the invasion of Iraq.
 A number of vessels, including minesweepers, survey vessels and submarines, are periodically rotated through the area to provide additional capability.

 Beginning in 2006 the surface combatant deployed was tasked with patrol in the Persian Gulf and as part of Operation Oracle, the United Kingdom's assistance to the United States in its operations in the Arabian Sea, along with flexibility in tasking for operations in the Far East and Pacific.

+Operations

+Armilla was designated by Northwood as Task Group 321.1.
+The incoming and outgoing units were designated TU 321.1.2, with the on-station ships being TU 321.1.3.
+The designation of the TG remained constant throughout.